Jacob Meyers Player Props: Astros vs. Yankees

-The Houston Astros, including Jacob Meyers (.300 batting average in his past 10 games), battle starting pitcher Clarke Schmidt and the New York Yankees at Yankee Stadium, Thursday at 7:15 PM ET.
+After going 0-for-3 with an RBI in his most recent game, Jacob Meyers and the Houston Astros face the New York Yankees (who will hand the ball to Luis Severino) at 7:05 PM ET on Friday.

-He had a one-hit performance in his previous game (1-for-3) against the Guardians.
+He had a hitless showing in his previous game (0-for-3 with an RBI) against the Yankees.

 Jacob Meyers Game Info & Props vs. the Yankees